John Nangle, 16th Baron of Navan: Family

 He was the son of Thomas Nangle, 15th Baron of Navan: his mother was Ismay Welles, daughter of Sir William Welles, Lord Chancellor of Ireland, and his wife Anne Barnewall.
 The Nangle (originally named de Angulo) family had come to Ireland around 1172 and became substantial landowners in County Meath, although it has been said that most of them played a "curiously obscure" role in Irish history.
-The Baron of Navan was a feudal baron: that is, he was entitled to style himself a Baron but he was not a peer and did not have the right to sit in the Irish House of Lords.
+The Baron of Navan was a feudal baron: that is, he was entitled to style himself a Baron but he was not a peer and did not have the right to sit in the Irish House of Lords, although the title was in practice hereditary.
+His father Thomas, then a child, succeeded his much older brother Barnaby, who was killed in a skirmish at Barlaston in 1435.
+In 1452 he paid the usual fine on attaining his majority and entering on his lands.
 The date of Thomas's death is uncertain, but John had succeeded to the title by 1487.

 Lambert Simnel

 Like almost all of the Anglo-Irish nobility, Lord Navan appears to have followed without question the policies pursued by Gerald FitzGerald, 8th Earl of Kildare, who dominated Irish political life between the late 1470s and his death in 1513.
-Along with nearly all the Irish nobility, Lord Navan joined with Kildare in 1487 in declaring that the pretender Lambert Simnel was the rightful King of England.
-Simnel was crowned in Christ Church Cathedral, Dublin and invaded England with a largely Irish army, but was crushed at the Battle of Stoke Field.
+Along with nearly all the Irish peers, Lord Navan joined with Kildare in 1487 in declaring that the pretender Lambert Simnel was the rightful King of England.
+Simnel was crowned in Christ Church Cathedral, Dublin and invaded England with a largely Irish army, but was crushed at the Battle of Stoke Field in June 1487.
 The victorious King Henry VII showed remarkable clemency to his enemies by pardoning almost all of the surviving rebels, including Navan, as well as Simnel himself, who was given a job in the royal household.
 In 1488 the English official Sir Richard Edgcumbe accepted Navan's pledge of homage and fealty to King Henry.